JamesBuckley3/Global_Indicators/docs/methodology.md

 All icons used in the card visuals were downloaded from the copyright free image website [pixabay](https://pixabay.com).

+## 5. 📈 Statistical Analysis

+### Data sorting and Visualisation

+    Data was loaded in and examined using some visualisations that are not easily achievable with other tools.

+    Data was separated into training and test sets.

+    Non-numerical data was discarded and rows with missing values omitted due to some models not being compatible with NAs.

+### Training the models

+    Both multiple linear regression and linear regression were performed on each predictor.
+Polynomial regression was tried on the best performing predictors and lag variables were created for Child Mortality.

+    Also based on the simple linear and multiple linear regression a small subset was trained and best subset selection was used to compare and identify the best model for each number of predictors up to 10 at a time.

+    GLM (Generalised Linear Model) techniques were tried on the child mortality predictor with cross-validation used to determine the best number of cuts.

+    Decision tree, bagged trees and random forest trees were also used.

+### Testing our models

+    First I performed a t test to determine if the training and test set were similar enough.
+Then I tested a selection of three models on the data:

+    - Linear Regression using Child Mortality
+    - Natural Spline also using Child Mortality
+    - Bagged Trees

-## 5. 🛠 Tools Used
+## 6. 🛠 Tools Used

     Microsoft Excel: Core tool for transformation, analysis, and visualization.

     Power Query: For data loading, cleaning, and transformation.

-    Power BI: Snazzier visualisations that allow you to isolate more populous countries and understand their key development indicators.
+    Power BI: Snazzier visualisations that allow you to isolate the more populous countries and understand their key development indicators.

+    R / Google Colab: Statistical analysis using the Jupyter Notebook based Google Colab Notebooks site.

     Kaggle: Data source.

-## 6. 📌 Next Steps (Planned)

-    Analyse which indicators best explain Life Expectancy in R and use them for prediction.

 ## 7. ⚠️ Limitations